clash-verge-rev/clash-verge-rev/README.md

 ## Acknowledgement

-Clash Verge rev was based on or inspired by these projects and so on:
+Clash Verge Self was based on or inspired by these projects and so on:

+- [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev): A Clash GUI based on tauri.
+Supports Windows, macOS and Linux.
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge): A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.
 - [Dreamacro/clash](https://github.com/Dreamacro/clash): A rule-based tunnel in Go.